anieuwland/blackbody/README.md

 * Renders to several different color palettes (grayscale, [turbo](https://ai.googleblog.com/2019/08/turbo-improved-rainbow-colormap-for.html), inferno, and more)
 * Dynamically set minimum and maximum values for rendering
 * Zoom in and out
-* Written in Rust and therefore very fast
+* Written in Rust and therefore fast

 ## Download and use
 The [downloads](https://bitbucket.org/nimmerwoner/blackbody/downloads/) page